Nurul Islam Milon

-Nurul Islam Milon (নূরুল ইসলাম মিলন) is a Bangladeshi politician and the former Member of Parliament from Comilla-8.
+Nurul Islam Milon (নূরুল ইসলাম মিলন) is a Bangladeshi politician and a former member of parliament from Comilla-8.

 Early life

 Milon was born on 20 July 1949.
 He did his undergraduate, graduate degree, and PhD in physics at the University of Dhaka.

 Career

-Milon was elected to Parliament from Comilla-8 as a Jatiya Party candidate in 2014 and ended his term in 2018.
+Milon was elected to parliament from Comilla-8 as a Jatiya Party candidate in 2014 and ended his term in 2018.

-Milon lost the re-election from Comilla-8 as a Jatiya Party candidate on 30 December 2018 to Nasimul Alam Chowdhury of Awami League.
+Milon lost the re-election from Comilla-8 as a Jatiya Party candidate on 30 December 2018 to Nasimul Alam Chowdhury of the Awami League.
 He had received 1,411 votes and came a distant third while Chowdhury received 188,659 votes.